 • Research with a local solar power company on the ideal interval for washing solar panels to maintain maximum power generation.

-The internship experience must consist of at least 270 hours of work in total, and students earn 9 units of academic credit (EARTHSYS 260) for the internship.
+The internship experience must consist of at least 270 hours of work in total.
+Starting in 2017/18, students enroll in 1 unit of academic credit (EARTHSYS 260) for the internship.
 (See the Grading section below for more details on registration).

 The Internship is required of (and restricted to) all declared majors.
 It is commonly undertaken during the summer between the Junior and Senior years.